 Silver Birch - Betula pendula

 Erect tree to 30 metres.
 Bark silvery white in more mature trees and peeling.
-Leaves triangular and irregularly toothed.
-Catkins yellowish, the male present and unprotected from Winter, maturing with the leaves and drooping.
-The female stand erect.
+Leaves triangular and irregularly toothed, with drooping twigs.
+The yellow male catkins yellowish are present during winter, maturing with the leaves and then drooping.
+The female flower stands erect however.

 Downy Birch Betula pubescens